 This was independently supported by Dr.M.Gunnoe (Associations Between Parenting Style, Physical Discipline and Adjustment in Adolescents’ Reports, 2013, 112, 3, 933-975) which shows that children raised with non-abusive spanking “performed better than those who weren’t in a whole series of categories, including school grades, an optimistic outlook on life, the willingness to perform volunteer work, and the ambition to attend college … And they performed no worse than those who weren’t spanked in areas like early sexual activity, getting into fights, and becoming depressed” whereby she concludes, “The claims made for not spanking children fail to hold up.
 They are not consistent with the data”.

-Societal observations further confirm this: for example, a study showing French children (87% of which are raised with spanking) are more polite and better-adjusted on a list of comparatives.
-Of course, if any of these spanking-ban opinions had any validity, then the unspanked Swedish children would be a role-model to French children, rather than the national embarrassment they have become.
+Societal observations further confirm this: for example, a study showing French children (87% of which are raised with spanking) “are more polite and better-adjusted on a list of comparatives”.
+Of course, if any of these spanking-ban opinions had any validity, then the unspanked Swedish children would be a role-model to French children, rather than the other way around.

 Dr. Diana Baumrind (UC Berkeley) is credited with defining seven parenting styles by relating “Responsiveness” with “Demandingness”, “Baumrind’s seven Parenting Styles”, 1989, and Baumrind, Larzelere & Owens, 2010)